marka2g/marksmarkdown/priv/notes/concepts/cs/languages/elixir/features/tree-of-contents.md

 }
 ---

-[The secret's out](https://dashbit.co/blog/welcome-to-our-blog-how-it-was-made){:target="_blank"}, ...building a Phoenix LiveView powered static site has never been easier thanks to [**`NimblePublisher`**](https://github.com/dashbitco/nimble_publisher){:target="_blank"}.
-Also, [fly.io](https://fly.io){:target="_blank"} makes [publishing your markdown to the world](https://fly.io/phoenix-files/crafting-your-own-static-site-generator-using-phoenix/){:target="_blank"} a breeze.
-In this post, I'll skip on describing how to setup and implement `nimble_publisher` - the docs are excellent and there are loads of resources online to refer to if you get stuck.
+[The secret's out](https://dashbit.co/blog/welcome-to-our-blog-how-it-was-made){:target="_blank" .under}, ...building a Phoenix LiveView powered static site has never been easier thanks to [**`NimblePublisher`**](https://github.com/dashbitco/nimble_publisher){:target="_blank" .under}.
+Also, [fly.io](https://fly.io){:target="_blank" .under} makes [publishing your markdown to the world](https://fly.io/phoenix-files/crafting-your-own-static-site-generator-using-phoenix/){:target="_blank" .under} a breeze.
+In this post, I'll skip on describing how to setup and implement NimblePublisher - the docs are excellent and there are loads of resources online to refer to if you get stuck.

-That out of the way, what I really wanted was a linkable, file-structure-like menu that would auto-generate each time a markdown file is added and removed.
+That out of the way, this note walks through creating a linkable, file-structure-like menu that would auto-generate each time a markdown file is added or removed.
 The menu should represent the static pages that exist in a file structure looking like:

 <image src="/images/notes/toc_file_structure.png" alt="file structure" width="250" height="300" class="my-4"/>

 _Notice that only the directories with markdown files show up in the tree of contents menu._

 To accomplish this, a basic tree data structure representing the directories and markdown file slugs within those nested directories seemed the correct path to take.
-The code is a work in progress; there is room for refinement.
+The code is a work in progress; there is room for improvements and refinement.
 Nonetheless, this was a first pass and it's functioning as initially designed.
-You can checkout the [source here](https://github.com/marka2g/marksmarkdown){:target="_blank"}.
-Let's run through some of the important steps to build the menu.
+Let's run through some of the important steps to build the Tree Of Contents menu and you can checkout the [source here](https://github.com/marka2g/marksmarkdown){:target="_blank" .under}.

 <a id="steps"></a>